EchoVideo: Quick Guide for Instructors

 Browser Capture Guide

-Automatic Speech Recognition and Reusing Lecture Recordings.
+Automatic Speech Recognition is included on all recordings.
 Instructors are responsible for ensuring the accuracy of the transcript to accommodate the needs of all learners.
 Closed Captions can be enabled once your transcript is 99% accurate.
 Transcripts remain on your video unless you delete them.
 Any edits made made to a transcript will save as a new version and display on your video.

 EchoVideo Workshops

 EchoVideo can be used whether you are teaching in a classroom, hybrid, or online with various ways to increase student engagement and enhance their learning.
-Each session builds on one another, we offer several workshops each semester.
+We offer several workshop series each semester.
 Sign up at svsu.edu/workshops.

 Record Videos in our Lightboard Studio